 AP-101S Principles of Operation.
 However, there is a

-certain difficulty with SRS- and RS-type instructions that could in
+certain difficulty with SRS- and RS-type instructions — as well as

-principle cause a mismatch between object code generated by
+could in principle cause a mismatch between object code

-ASM101S vs the original AP-101S assembler, though hopefully
+generated by ASM101S vs the original AP-101S assembler,

-not any behavioral difference at runtime other than slight timing
+though hopefully not any behavioral difference at runtime other

 their aliases.

-The difficulty relates to the fact that certain instruction
+The greatest difficulty relates to the fact that certain

-patterns for them are accepted for SRS instructions and not RS
+of the operand patterns for them are accepted for SRS instructions

-instructions, thus allowing the assembler to distinguish between
+and not RS instructions, thus allowing the assembler to

-them, some of the operand patterns overlap.
-In those
+distinguish between them, some of the operand patterns

-cases, there is no syntactic way for the assembler to distinguish
+syntactic way for the assembler to distinguish between the SRS

-between the SRS instruction and the RS instruction.
-Overlap
+instruction and the RS instruction.
+Overlap occurs for the

 ,